mims-harvard/BMI702/syllabus.md

 ### Goals
 {:.no_toc}

-- Prepare students for advanced courses in data science, machine learning, and statistics, by providing the necessary foundation and context
+- Prepare students for advanced courses in data science, machine learning, and statistics by providing the necessary foundation and context
 - Empower students to apply computational and inferential thinking to address real-world problems
 - Understand artificial intelligence methods from a practical perspective
 - Understand best practices in implementing, evaluating, and validating ML methods on biomedical data